World Physio Day: Fall Prevention Exercises from Expert Physiotherapists

 When discussing past history with patients I often hear that they have suffered a fall for various reasons, but they brush it off and put it down to a ‘silly slip’ as if it were an inconvenience.
 But falling can have devastating consequences for older people.
 Over a third of people aged over 65 and half of people aged 80 and above fall at least once a year*.

 A fall is the largest precipitating factor of further falls.
 People can develop anxieties about their own abilities and become fearful of falling.
-Through this fear there follows a downward spiral leading to reduced activity, loss of independence and increased care needs.
+This fear leads to a downward spiral leading to reduced activity, loss of independence, and increased care needs.

 Common contributory factors can largely be drawn into five areas: